CLOSE SEARCH

 Tax efficiency - can offer tax advantages, such as capital gains tax relief or stamp duty land tax savings.

 Statutory demerger – this is a process governed by the Companies Act 2006, which Involves transferring assets and liabilities to a newly formed company and requires shareholder approval and court sanction.
-Suitable for separating trading activities into two or more independent companies, with potential CGT advantages and more often used with large-scale, complex demergers.
+Suitable for separating trading activities into 2 or more independent companies, with potential CGT advantages and more often used with large-scale, complex demergers.

-Board approval - the board of directors of the parent company must approve the demerger.
+Board and shareholder approval - the board of directors of the parent company must approve the demerger and obtain shareholder approval for the demerger, typically through a special resolution.

 Employee transfers - transfer employees to the demerged companies, complying with employment law.